 - Bake for 35-40 minutes until edges are set and center doesn’t jiggle.
 A toothpick should come out with moist crumbs to ensure you’ll have fudgy brownies!
 Let brownies cool completely before frosting.

 - Cream together the room temperature cream cheese and butter using an electric mixer.
 Add the milk, vanilla extract, peppermint extract.
 Add powdered sugar 1 cup at a time, fully incorporating between each addition.
 Add food coloring until desired color is reached, if using.
 Spread the frosting on cooled brownies.

 - Melt chocolate chips and vegetable oil in the microwave, checking them every 15 seconds and stirring until melted completely.
 Drizzle over frosted brownies.

 Store brownies in the fridge covered or in an airtight container.

 Keywords: st. patrick’s day, sweet, easy, party

-This post was originally published March 6, 2016; the photos were updated March 2019 and no changes were made to the original recipe.
-Text was updated for clarity.
+This post was originally published March 6, 2016; the photos were updated March 2020 and no changes were made to the original recipe.
+The text was updated for clarity.